nnoodle/bb-rename/README.md

 with two keys, :old and :new, associated with the original path of the file and the new path of the file respectively.

-A **part** of a path means either the full :path, the file's :parent, the :file's full name, the :name of the file without the extension, or its __:ext__ension.
-If the name or extension is missing from the file name, an empty string is given.
+A **part** of a path is either the full :path, the file's :parent, the :file's full name, the :name of the file without the extension, or its extension with :ext.
+If the name or extension is missing from the file name, an empty string is given in its place.

     /home/$USER/Downloads/name.png
     ------------------------------ :path